The Secret To “Writing” Funny Stand-up Comedy Material Is To…

 But I want to focus on this idea that it’s all about the “writing”, using the process of auditioning for acting roles as an example.

-Note: Stand-up comedy is NOT acting or vice versa.
-However both performance arts have some notable similarities since both are expressive arts dependent upon verbal (and non-verbal) communication.
+Note: Stand-up comedy is NOT acting and vice versa.
+However, both performance arts have notable similarities since both are expressive arts dependent upon verbal (and non-verbal) communication.

 Related Article: Trying To Use Stand-up Comedy As A Vehicle To Break Into Acting?

-For each part in a film role to be cast, a section of the script for a particular acting role is selected and a panel of 3-5 people listen to actor after actor read the same section of the script for that role.
+For each part in a film role to be cast, a section of the script for a particular acting role is selected, and a panel of 3-5 people listens to actor after actor read the same section of the script for that role.

 And if you want to verify this with any casting professional…